heerens/tractor-store-htmx-tailwind/README.md

-# The Tractor Store - HTMX and Tailwind
+# The Tractor Store - Micro Frontends with HTMX and Tailwind

 A micro frontends sample implementation of [The Tractor Store](https://micro-frontends.org/tractor-store/) built with Spring Boot + JTE, ESI, HTMX and Tailwind.